CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 `deploy_config/hooks/pre_build.yml` and
 `deploy_config/hooks/post_build.yml` as necessary.

-Your custom build steps can either:
+If you need to use libraries (e.g. compilers) not available in this image, your custom build steps can either:

 1) Use the `docker` command to build intermediate files (like JAR files or executables).
 Use `docker build` to build images, `docker create` to create containers, and finally, `docker cp` to copy files from containers back to the host.
 When docker runs in the container, it will use the host machine's docker service.

 2) Use build tools installed in the deployer image.
 In this case, you'll want to create a new image based on `cloudreactor/aws-ecs-cloudreactor-deployer`: